A patented technology

 Liquid bio-CO2 purity

-Liquid bio-CO2 produced by the Cryo Pur system is ready to be transported in liquid form or transformed on-site.
-With a purity above 99,9%, it complies with the norm of the European Industrial Gases Association (EIGA).
+With a purity of over 99.9%, the liquid biomethane produced by the Cryo Pur system complies with the requirements of the European Industrial Gases Association (EIGA).

 The Cryo Pur process enables to recover a significant quantity of heat from the refrigeration systems, enough to cover entirely the heating needs of the digesters which produce the biogas upstream.